PaloAltoNetworks/terraform-best-practices/README.md

 6. [Terraform Module Testing](#6-Terraform-Module-Testing)

 ## `1.
+Versioning`

-Terraform Version`
+### `1.1 Terraform Version`

-  >  All terraform configuration should be written using the latest version of the Terraform GA release available (0.12.26 as of writing this guide).
+* All terraform configuration should be written using the latest version of the Terraform GA release available (0.12.26 as of writing this guide).

   > Existing Terraform modules should be tested against the latest Terraform releases using a test methodology to be defined later.

+### `1.1 Module Version`
+* All terraform modules should be versioned using Git tags.
+Git tag name should adhere to the following naming convention

+> Major.Minor.Patch => 0.1.0

+* Version should be pinned in the root module where the modules are called from using the `ref` argument

+      module "bootstrap_bucket" {
+        source          = "spring.paloaltonetworks.com/mekanayake/terraform-aws-panfw-bootstrap?ref=0.1.0"
+        bucket_prefix   = "GlobalProtect-bootstrap-"
+        local_directory = "vmseries-bootstrap-package"
+      }

 ## `2.
 Coding Practices`